gmiele/UC-2019/building-3d-apps-with-arcgis-js-api/presentation.md

 Choose one of the following options
 - WebMercator (wkid: 3857)
-- any projected coordinate system
+- Any Projected Coordinate System

 Clip to your area of interest